3DRaven/pi-hole2vpn/README.md

 ## Using VPN from phone:

 1. Install wireguard client to phone
-2. Scan QR code of any client from client dir (config_*.txt files it is QR codes) and connect to VPN
+2. Scan QR code of any client from client dir (config_*.qr.txt files it is QR codes) and connect to VPN
 3. Open http://pi.hole/admin in browser (access only from VPN, password from `group_vars/vpn->pi_hole_admin_password`)

 ## Using from local computer